The original version of this review was published in the online magazine Examiner in 2015.

 For a funny and spot-on commentary, you can also check out this entry in the Strange Orphan Boxes blog: Jurassic World – Crapasaurus Rex.

 It’s hard to believe after Jurassic World, but I actually liked Jurassic World: Fallen Kingdom (2018).
 The reason?
 It goes for something different… and mostly succeeds.
-The first part of the film introduces some welcome moral quandaries (should the dinosaurs be saved from an impending volcanic eruption or allowed to become extinct again?), while the second moves the action from the island to an old mansion in California, effectively becoming a monster movie on steroids.
+The first part of the film introduces some welcome moral quandaries (should the dinosaurs be saved from an impending volcanic eruption or allowed to become extinct again?), while the second moves the action from the island to an old mansion in California, effectively becoming a weird haunted house movie on steroids.
 Credit director J.A.
 Bayona (2007’s The Orphanage) for adding his usual visual flair to the franchise, making Jurassic World: Fallen Kingdom the most artistic entry yet.
 Don’t overthink it, this is a pretty good popcorn flick.

 Carlos I. Cuevas